Dipole: Torques and forces on static dipoles

-Molecular dipoles
+Molecular electric dipoles

+Electric dipole moments are responsible for the behavior of a substance in the presence of external electric fields.
+The dipoles tend to be aligned to the external field which can be constant or time-dependent.
+This effect forms the basis of a modern experimental technique called dielectric spectroscopy.

-Many molecules have such dipole moments due to non-uniform distributions of positive and negative charges on the various atoms.
-Such is the case with polar compounds like hydrogen fluoride (HF), where electron density is shared unequally between atoms.
+Dipole moments can be found in common molecules such as water and also in biomolecules such as proteins due to non-uniform distributions of positive and negative charges on the various atoms.
 Therefore, a molecule's dipole is an electric dipole with an inherent electric field that should not be confused with a magnetic dipole, which generates a magnetic field.

 The physical chemist Peter J. W. Debye was the first scientist to study molecular dipoles extensively, and, as a consequence, dipole moments are measured in the non-SI unit named debye in his honor.

 For molecules there are three types of dipoles: